simd-lite/simd-json/Contribution.md

 We require comprehensive test coverage to maintain the quality of the codebase.
 Write unit tests for your code and ensure that existing tests pass.
 Use continuous integration tools to automatically run tests for various Rust versions.

-## Documentation

-Documentation is crucial for helping others understand the project.There are bindings for upstream simdjson available [Here](https://crates.io/crates/simdjson-rust) this includes the README, Dependencies, and any other relevant documentation files.

 ## License

-By contributing to this project, you agree that your contributions will be licensed under Apache License, Version 2.0 and MIT license.
+By contributing to this project, you agree that your contributions will be licensed under Apache License, Version 2.0, and MIT license.
 Please review the project's `LICENSE` file for more information.

 Thank you for considering contributing to the Rust port of the simd-json .
 Your contributions are essential to the project's success and the Rust community as a whole.